2025 is an exciting year for Mac-based video editing, thanks to advances in Apple Silicon and AI-driven tools.

 Final Cut Pro Icon

-Despite the cost, Final Cut Pro has a lot to offer.
+If you want the fastest workflow and tight integration with your Apple devices, Final Cut Pro has a lot to offer.

 imovie-logo